 Hybrid Fibre-Coaxial (HFC cable)

-The HFC connection is used when an existing pay TV cable, such as an old Foxtel connection, enables the final part of the nbn™ connection to reach your property.
+The Hybrid Fibre Coaxial HFC connection is used when an existing pay TV or cable TV, such as an old Foxtel connection, enables the final part of the nbn™ connection to reach your property.
 HFC is the oldest technology that powers the nbn™ network and it is only serving a small catchment area where it has already been installed.

-Below is a diagram of the HFC technology setup:
+Below is a diagram of the HFC connections technology setup:

 Fixed wireless and satellite connections are used in rural areas where properties are widespread or have limited access to adequate infrastructure.
 They are a bridging service that helps more people get onto the network.